aichemydev/Wring_docs/docs/Live Events/Set Up Pageviews.md

 ## How to create a Project in Pageviews?

-Simplify your life and get live events from Wring.
-Wring allows you to create a project from which you want to get live events by going to `Set up pageviews` and clicking on `Add new project`.
+Simplify your life and get apps from Wring.
+Wring allows you to create a project from which you want to get apps by going to `Set up pageviews` and clicking on `Add new project`.

 ![Pageview](/img/pag5.png)